v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

         Dim cts As CancellationTokenSource
     ```

 2. In `StartButton_Click` determinare se un'operazione è già in corso.
-Se il valore di `cts` è `Nothing`, nessuna operazione è già attiva.
-Se il valore non è `Nothing`, l'operazione già in esecuzione viene annullata.
+If the value of `cts` is `Nothing`, no operation is already active.
+If the value isn't `Nothing`, the operation that is already running is canceled.

     ```vb
     ' *** If a download process is already underway, cancel it.